 Divorce Mediation - Overview

-In order to dissolve a marriage, a lawsuit must be filed, but it is no longer necessary to follow the traditional path of litigation in order to work out the terms of the divorce.
-Today many couples are turning to mediation to resolve their disputes and negotiate the terms of their divorce, a process that avoids the courts.
+Divorcing couples have to file a lawsuit to dissolve a marriage.
+However, it is no longer necessary to follow the traditional path of litigation in order to work out the terms of the divorce.
+Today, many couples are turning to mediation to resolve their disputes and negotiate the terms of their divorce, a process that avoids the courts.

-Mediation is a process in which an impartial third-party mediator facilitates the resolution of a dispute by promoting voluntary agreement by the parties.
-The mediator facilitates communications, promotes understanding, focuses the parties on their interests, and seeks creative problem solving to enable the parties to reach their own agreement.
+Mediation is a process where an impartial third-party mediator facilitates the resolution of a dispute by promoting voluntary agreement by the parties.
+The mediator fosters communications, encourages understanding, focuses the parties on their interests, and seeks creative problem solving to enable the parties to reach their own agreement.

 Goals of Divorce Mediation